Brilliant Mind: Critical reception

-On its release, Paul Massey of the Aberdeen Evening Express stated, "Excellent track from a promising London five-piece that twists, turns and grabs your attention: Jim Irvin's vocals are a treat.
+Upon its release, Paul Massey of the Aberdeen Evening Express stated, "Excellent track from a promising London five-piece that twists, turns and grabs your attention: Jim Irvin's vocals are a treat.
 Hear it."
 Jerry Smith of Music Week praised it as an "excellently delivered subtle song with echoing guitar line and rousing sax used within an economic arrangement to produce a powerful number".
 He added, "After a couple of plays its nagging hook becomes not only interesting but memorable as well."
+Dave Henderson of Sounds called it "not catchy, but average".

 In a review of the song's 1991 reissue, Sherman at the Big Controls, writing for NME, described the song as "Pigbag-meets-June Brides indie pop" and noted the "superbly pretentious line" of the chorus.
 He stated, "Incredible.
 I put this on at 33 by accident and it sounded like the best Joy Division record ever!
 Play it at 45 and it's got the best Peter Hook bass riff ever!
 It actually sounds much better than I remember it five years ago."